ImperialCollegeLondon/INDI/README.md

 >[!NOTE]
 > Youtube video coming soon...

-### Hello world example

-We are going to post-process a synthetic phantom dataset with non-rigid distortions.
+In the video above we are going to post-process a synthetic phantom dataset with non-rigid distortions.
 Please unzip [the phantom data](docs/test_phantom_cdti_dicoms.zip) to a folder.

 The `test_phantom_dcti_dicoms` folder contains a subfolder named `diffusion_images` with the cdti simulated scan.
-The DICOM files contains diffusion weighted images with periodic non-rigid distortions as a typical in-vivo scan.
+The DICOM files contains noisy diffusion weighted images with periodic non-rigid distortions, simulating a typical in-vivo scan.

->[!NOTE]
-> work in progress.

 ### Processing your own data